ahf/orbis/README.markdown

 ### Our Example API.

-This module implements the API to distribute events amongst our worker pool.
+This module implements the API which distributes the events amongst our workers.

 ```erlang
 -module(orbis_example).